 Handel lamps depict ancient ruins, parrots, ships and other intricate designs.
 There are three main categories of Handel lamps based on their shade structure:

-- Painted: Reverse-painted lampshades feature scenes inspired by nature.
+- Painted: Reverse-painted and obverse-painted lampshades feature scenes inspired by nature.
 The most authentic painted lampshades are signed by Handel in dark ink around the bottom of the inside of the shade.
 There’s usually a serial number following the signature.
 Painted shades are considered the most distinct Handel lamp style.

 - Teroca: Also referred to as “metal overlay lamps,” Teroca lamps have a stylized metal layer over the glass.